 Dr. Gavril Pasternak

-It is with great sadness that I share the news that our colleague, Gavril Pasternak, passed away on Friday afternoon after a brief battle with illness.
+It is with great sadness that I share the news that our colleague, Gavril Pasternak, passed away on Friday, February 22, 2019, after a brief battle with illness.
 He was surrounded by his family and friends.
 Always a class act, his only concern was that his lab members be looked after following his passing.
 He was an exceptional scientist, colleague, and friend.Gav completed his BS in Chemistry at Johns Hopkins University and continued onto MD-PhD training, a Fellowship, Internship, and Residency, all at Hopkins.
 In his graduate work with Solomon Snyder, he carried out seminal studies characterizing the first opioid receptor and contributed to the discovery of the endogenous enkephalin ligands.
 He joined the faculty at MSK in 1979 as a laboratory head in the Sloan Kettering Institute and a neurologist in Memorial Hospital.
 Here, his research focused on defining and understanding novel targets of opioid action, and included the development of new analgesics with reduced side effects.
 He published over 400 papers during his career and trained numerous graduate students and postdoctoral fellows.
 He was also a generous and thoughtful mentor to his junior faculty colleagues.
 An avid lacrosse player, he won three national championships at Hopkins and also founded New York City’s first youth lacrosse program in 1996.

 Dr. David Y. Gin